bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 The example we'll use is quite close to the one used Servant's introductory tutorial.
 We're going to describe an API which has two endpoints: `GET /users` which returns a JSON-encoded list of users and `GET /users/:username` which returns the user, again JSON-encoded, for a corresponding username.

-We'll make use of [type synonyms](https://wiki.haskell.org/Type_synonym) to group and give logical names to the sub-components of our API.
+We'll make use of [type synonyms](https://wiki.haskell.org/Type_synonym) to group and give logical names to our API's sub-components.

 ```haskell
 {-# LANGUAGE DataKinds #-}